This Easy Homemade Bagels recipe is not complicated at all, and it makes delicious and chewy, dairy-free bagels that you can have anytime!

 For the dough:

-- 4 cups white flour, sifted
+- 4 cups bread flour or all-purpose flour, sifted

 - 1/2 tablespoon dry yeast